Venom will be out in UK cinemas from Friday October 5, just in time to creep you out a few weeks before Halloween.

 Is there a trailer?

-There is (it’s right here), and it’s very popular!
-At time of writing 64 million people have viewed the first full trailer (we’re not counting a previous teaser that didn’t have Venom in it), with many fans praising the footage for its comic-accurate depiction of the central character.
+There are two!
+The first was very popular indeed.
+At the time of writing, 66 million people have viewed it with many fans praising the footage for its comic-accurate depiction of the centra character.

 What’s the story?